axeII/home-ops/README.md

 ## :wave: Overview

 Welcome to my HomeOps setup.
 Here I perform DevOps best practicies but at home.
 Checkout the hardware section where I describe what sort of hardware I am using.
-Thanks to terraform and ansible it's very easy for me to manage my home infrastructure and the cluster. under folder `provision` I store all my ansible and terraform scripts to manage promox virtual machines.
+Thanks to terraform and ansible it's very easy for me to manage my home infrastructure and the cluster.
+Under the folder `provision` I store all my ansible and terraform scripts my infrastructure.
 Some of them are used for k3s cluster some only for docker instances.

+I deciced for my cluster that instead of high disk load using etcd I switched to postgres.
+Just in case you would like to copy my cluster configuration keep this note in mind (feel free though!).

 ## :art:&nbsp; Cluster components

 - [calico](https://www.tigera.io/project-calico/) - CNI (container network interface)
 - [echo-server](https://github.com/Ealenn/Echo-Server) - REST Server Tests (Echo-Server) API (useful for debugging HTTP issues)
-- [longhorn](https://longhorn.com) - storage class provider for data persistence (yeah giving longhorn second chance)
+- [longhorn](https://longhorn.com) - storage class provider for data persistence (yeah I'm giving longhorn second chance)
 - [k8s_gateway](https://github.com/ori-edge/k8s_gateway) - DNS resolver for all types of external Kubernetes resources
 - [flux](https://toolkit.fluxcd.io/) - GitOps tool for deploying manifests from the `cluster` directory
 - [metallb](https://metallb.universe.tf/) - bare metal load balancer